ZainMirza-2004/Parkinson-s-Disease-Prediction-Model-/README.md

-Here's an engaging README for your Parkinson’s Disease Prediction Model:

----

 # Parkinson's Disease Prediction Model

 This project implements a machine learning model to predict the likelihood of Parkinson's disease based on patient data.
 Using the Gradient Boosting Classifier and SMOTE to address class imbalance, the model achieves an accuracy between 75% and 80%, making it a promising tool for early disease detection.